gitenter/gitenter/doc/requirements/SRS-UI.md

 Document viewing:

-- [SRS-UI-0005]{} The software shall show the git-based evolution of documents and other files.
+- [SRS-UI-0005]{} The software shall show the history of documents and other files.
 - [SRS-UI-0004]{} The software shall be able to distinguish targeting documents from normal files.
 - [SRS-UI-0006]{} The software shall identify the traceable items in the documents.
 - [SRS-UI-0007]{SRS-UI-0006} The upstream and downstream items of the traceable item shall be shown (and linked to) through the user interface.